lennihein/cpu-emulator/doc/04_backend.md

 As discussed in [@sec:Tomasulo], our CPU executes instructions out-of-order.
 Because of this, special care must be taken when handling microarchitectural faults.
 In particular, the following effects need to be considered:

-- Instructions preceding the faulting instruction in program order might have not yet been executed
+- Instructions preceding the faulting instruction in program order might have not yet been executed.

-- Instructions following the faulting instruction in program order might already have been executed
+- Instructions following the faulting instruction in program order might already have been executed.

 The abstraction that, from an architectural point of view, instructions are executed in program order has to be preserved.
 Thus, we have to restore the architectural state from the time the faulting instruction was issued before we can properly handle the fault.